-- Real Estate Contributing to the continuous prosperity of the local economy, the District is home to approximately 800 diverse businesses.
-The District's portfolio derives a significant amount of revenue from tourism-industry businesses, including hotels, restaurants, retail, marinas, museums and other attractions, and regional economic drivers such as the San Diego Convention Center and the SDIA, to name a few.
+Real Estate - Contributing to the continuous prosperity of the local economy, the District is home to approximately 800 diverse businesses.
+The District's portfolio derives a significant amount of revenue from tourism-industry businesses, including hotels, restaurants, retail, marinas, museums and other attractions, and regional economic drivers such as the San Diego Convention Center and the San Diego International Airport (SDIA), to name a few.
 From real estate to aquaculture and blue technology, the District invests in major redevelopment and community infrastructure, so businesses have the opportunity to stay competitive in the global marketplace.
-Through collaboration and access, the District's real estate team strategically works with companies to develop opportunities to grow their businesses, creating vibrant experiences to enjoy and prosper from the District's dynamic waterfront. - Port as a Service With approximately 10,000 parking spaces around San Diego Bay, the District's publicly accessible parking is a key contributor in creating America's finest waterfront.
-Combining strategically located parking, parking rates at a fair value and current industry technologies, the District is able to promote access to the San Diego Bay, the District's 22 public parks, major Convention Center events, the Padres and other Petco Park attractions, Port-sponsored events and many of the District's Real Estate tenant businesses. - Maritime The District's maritime operations are the region's gateway to the world, leading the working waterfront of San Diego Bay and facilitating the movement of goods and people internationally and domestically.
+Through collaboration and access, the District's real estate team strategically works with companies to develop opportunities to grow their businesses, creating vibrant experiences to enjoy and prosper from the District's dynamic waterfront.

+- Guest Experiences Parking (previously Port as of Service) With approximately 10,000 parking spaces around San Diego Bay, the District's publicly accessible parking is a key contributor in creating America's finest waterfront.
+Combining strategically located parking, parking rates at a fair value and current industry technologies, the District is able to promote access to the San Diego Bay, the District's 22 public parks, major Convention Center events, the new Rady Shell at Jacobs Park concert and event venue operated by the San Diego Symphony, the Padres and other Petco Park attractions, Portsponsored events and many of the real estate tenant businesses. - Maritime The District's maritime operations are the region's gateway to the world, leading the working waterfront of San Diego Bay and facilitating the movement of goods and people internationally and domestically.
 With two cargo terminals and two cruise terminals, the District's capital assets lead the local maritime industry as an economic driver.
 District maritime businesses employ thousands of residents and generate billions of dollars per year for the regional economy.
 The District takes pride in being a good neighbor, and its maritime team collaborates with member cities and partners to ensure terminal and cargo projects create a prosperous global economic engine for all while respecting adjacent land uses. - Harbor Police Within the District, the Port of San Diego Harbor Police Department is responsible for security and service for the San Diego Bay waterfront air, land, and sea.
 Harbor Police collaborates with local, state, and federal agencies, including the law enforcement agencies for its member cities, the U.S. Coast Guard, and Homeland Security.
 Harbor Police provides protection on the ground for the SDIA, including the use of explosive and narcotic-detecting K-9 officers.
 With dedicated vessels and police vehicles, Harbor Police officers patrol the coast, marine terminals, and tidelands to deter and prevent crimes like smuggling, terrorism, and human trafficking.
 A partnership with the U.S. Department of State allows for the sharing of this department's expertise with selected ports globally.